 - Implement a key management process.
 Even with encryption, make sure that your encryption key is stored properly, is updated regularly, and is different for different types of data.
 Encryption and key management are a big part of what we offer our users.

 - Regularly review encryption effectiveness.
 For example, check how long it takes to encrypt data.
 If it takes longer than expected, change the settings or the tools you use to fix the problem.

 - Keep a log and audit reports.
 These reports make it easier to quickly identify when an issue occurred and what data is affected.

 When it comes to encryption, it’s best to have it in place before there’s an issue—because chances are there will be one—instead of waiting until after there’s a breach when you have more to lose.
 In the case of Sony Pictures, they spent about $35 million to fix their IT system and suffered considerable embarrassment from the leaked emails.

-You spend a lot of time making sure the data security best practices in place follow industry standards and the tools you use also follow the same kind of compliance customers expect from you.
+You spend a lot of time making sure the data protection and security best practices in place follow industry standards and the tools you use also follow the same kind of compliance customers expect from you.
 Make sure this hard work isn’t in vain and data is encrypted.

-Shoring up your data security best practices
+Shoring up your data protection and security best practices